25C-NBOMe

-25C-NBOMe is derived from the psychedelic phenethylamine 2C-C by substitution on the amine with a 2-methoxybenzyl group.
-25C-NBOMe is a clumpy white powder with a notably bitter and metallic taste.
-25C-NBOMe has been found on blotter mimics sold as LSD.

-Dosage
+Use and effects

 25C-NBOMe is extremely potent and the effects of the drug increase greatly within a small window of dosage adjustment.
 Overdose may occur at as little as double an average dose.
 With inaccurate dosing of street blotter paper, when mistaken for LSD, or when taken as a powder or liquid, this has resulted in multiple accidental deaths.

 One study has shown that 25C-NBOMe blotters have 'hotspots' of the drug and the dosage is not evenly applied over the surface of the paper, which could lead to overdose.
 Sublingually, the threshold for the onset of hallucinogenic effects reportedly is about 100–250 μg, with mild effects at 250–450, strong effects at 450–800, and very strong effects over 800 μg.

-NBOMe-substituted compounds have a diminished absorption rate passing through mucus membranes, but generally remain inactive when taken orally.
+NBOMe-substituted compounds have a diminished absorption rate passing through mucous membranes, but generally remain inactive when taken orally.
 Buccal, sublingual or insufflated routes of administration are all viable options.
 Absorption rate buccally and sublingually can be increased when complexed with HPBCD complexing sugar, however the most efficient is nasal administration, which shortens the duration while increasing intensity, but has been attributed to several overdoses and deaths.